originally posted on Concept Hub

 I have always believed that social media needs to be integrated with various in-house job functions.
 As a consultant, my role has often been to guide my clients to adopt social media in the various ways that the organization felt ready.
 For some clients, it was as basic as getting their employees set up on Linkedin, for others it is was launching a branded niche community.
 As a community manager on staff with eRollover my role has been to continue to push the organization to be a social company from inside out.

 Although my responsibilities include driving traffic to the website, getting followers on Twitter and Facebook and encouraging engagement on the various sites, I also need to ensure that each team member is also part of the community, not just on our site, but throughout the web.
 I have had the opportunity to sit in the strategy meetings for every aspect of the company to ensure that we are leveraging social software for everything from raising money to generating revenue.

 What I have learned in the past year is:

-Social Media roles are here to stay! at least for awhile.
+Social Media roles are here to stay! at least for a while.
 I have read many opinions that social media is going to be swallowed by existing roles such as PR or Marketing.
 What I believed long ago when I started this agency and what I have found to be true in my role as Community Director is that there is a need for a new role focused solely on social media.
-We need PR to focus on PR while integrating social media in their role.
-We need marketing to focus on marketing, while integrating social media in their role.
+We need PR to focus on PR while integrating social media into their role.
+We need marketing to focus on marketing while integrating social media into their role.
 But organizations will also continue to need an agency or person who can continue to find new ways to push the company to be more innovative and to include new markets which will be the role of the savvy Community Director and Social Media consultants.